maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 };
 ```

-The `fetchNftContractOwner()` function is used to get the address that deployed the NFT contract.
+The `fetchNftContractOwner()` function gets the address that deployed the NFT contract.
 It takes the `minterContract` as an argument and returns the address.

 ```javascript
 export const swallow = async (minterContract, performActions, index) => {